Shipper portal software for small 3PLs. A read-only shipment status login for your top shippers.

 The pilot focuses on the top shippers most likely to log in (typically the ones generating the most call volume).
 On the monthly, we add proactive exception emails for the shippers who would not log in.
 They get the same status pushed to them.
 Both routes coexist.

-Your monthly is flat.
-Small refinements to a running tool are included.
-Adding inventory, history, or a new sync source is a new tool, and we tell you about it openly before we build it.
-Most clients stay at their starting tier, and that is fine with us.
+Your monthly is flat once the pilot graduates onto Starter.
+Small refinements to the running portal stay included.
+Adding live on-hand inventory, 30-day history with POD download, or a second sync source like carrier confirmations is a new tool, and we tell you about it openly before we build it.
+Plenty of 3PLs run a full year on Starter with just the status view, and that is fine with us.

 See more transportation and logistics builds.